karstendick/movie-math/v2-features.md

 - Matching attributes highlighting (which fields contributed to match)
 - "Similar to these movies" context
 - Keyword highlighting in descriptions
+- **Search stats display:**
+  - Show search metadata after each query (e.g., "Searched 20,000 movies from 140 years in 0.4 seconds")
+  - Demonstrates the speed and scale of the RAG system
+  - Could include: total movies indexed, date range of movies, query time, number of results returned

 ---